Property insights: Airbnb Decline

 Can I afford this property without Airbnb?
 Eg. Low occupancy

 The challenge arises when everyone adopts this same approach, stretching themselves financially by opting not to secure permanent tenants.
-Instead, they bank on premium nightly rates during high seasons to cover their entire year’s repayments and holding costs.

 And inevitably, when does the decision come to transition to seeking full-time tenants?
+How does a host make that tough decision and when?

-With some owners desperate to secure a tenant they will include utilities, internet and crockery.
+A quick search will show beautiful furnished properties now listed on Air B and B have transitioned to RealEstate.com.au searching for long term tenants.
+With some owners desperate to secure a tenant they will include fully furnished, utilities, internet and crockery.

-2. Deteriorating Service Standards: Reports indicate that service quality with Airbnbs is declining.
+Deteriorating Service Standards: Reports indicate that service quality with Airbnbs is declining.
 Guests are often tasked with cleaning bathrooms, washing sheets, or even bringing their own linens and pillows.
 It’s no wonder hotels are becoming the more appealing, fuss-free option.

 Cost of living crisis in Australia is a contributor to guest travelling less, not at all or returning to hotel stays, having a new found appreciation to the perks or a hotel stay.
 Facilities, restaurants, kids play areas, Golf Courses and more.

-Noosa community pushes to ban Air B and B all together as Rents have jumped by 51 per cent in Noosa over the past five years.
-Tightened regulations as the law now requires a local person manage the property, be available 24/7, be located within 20km and respond to complaints within 30 minutes
+In Noosa, the community has pushes to ban Air B and B all together as standard Rentals have jumped by 51 per cent in over the past five years.

 Victoria has tightened its taxation, trying to push home owners to return to regular rental agreements.